MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - Instead of from `package_name.module_name import function_name`, prefer `from package_name import module_name; module_name.function_name()`.

 - Property should be used in simple operations.
 Getters should return the attribute of an object.
-Setters should set the attribute of an object to a value.
+Setters should set a value to the attribute of an object.

 - Don't put a lot of try/except blocks in the code.